 Symptoms are triggered by the feeding of the aphid Myzus persicae, the secretion of honeydew and, above all, the transmission of viruses by this insect.
 Adults can be both wingless or winged and measure about 1.5 to 2 mm in length.
 Their color varies from yellow, over all shades of green, to pink, red or black.
 They overwinter mainly as adults in secluded places on alternative plant and tree hosts or as eggs under bud scales of stone fruits.
 As they emerge in Spring, they propagate first as wingless and later as winged forms, which disperse to almond trees orchards and other alternative hosts.
 The aphid often stops to feed and deposit some eggs, then flies again, visiting and possibly infesting a number of plants with viruses in this way.
 In autumn, the aphids migrate back to peach trees, where mating occurs and the eggs are deposited.
 They are also vectors of a number of plant viruses including tobacco, tomato, lettuce mosaics as well as tuber spindle and leaf roll diseases of potato.

 Yellow traps, particularly water pan traps, can be used for population monitoring and mass-catching.
 Predatory insects include lady beetles, flower flies, lacewings.
-Parasitoid wasps can also be used to colonize eggs and larvae of the aphids, in particular Lysiphlebus testace, and is susceptible to the fungus disease, spp., that commonly attacks aphids.
-Aphid sampling should always include an evaluation of the presence and activity of natural enemies.ipes, Aphidius matricariae, Aphelinus semiflavus, and Diaeretiella rapae.
+Parasitoid wasps can also be used to colonize eggs and larvae of the aphids, in particular Lysiphlebus testace, that commonly attacks aphids.
+An evaluation of the presence and activity of natural enemies is important, for example Aphidius matricariae, Aphelinus semiflavus, and Diaeretiella rapae.
 Insecticidal soap or natural pyrethrin sprayings as well as the use of solutions based on parasitic fungi of the species Entomophthora can show decent control results.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Insecticides based on organophosphates, dimethyl carbamates, pyrethroids and neonicotinoids can be effective, but the aphids may rapidly develop resistances.
+Insecticides based on methomyl, oxamyl, pyrethroids can be effective, but the aphids may rapidly develop resistances.
 No resistances have been reported so far against insecticides such as pymetrozine and flonicamid.